sonrabakarim/barlkk/_posts/2016-10-28-awesome-react-components.md

 <br>Hold your jokes about the name, here's another UI framework for React Native.
 It's not necessarily awesome yet but I'm adding it here for tracking purposes as it's open source and could become awesome if enough people get behind it.

 **[CodePush](https://microsoft.github.io/code-push/)**
-<br>Somehow still the #2 result on Google for the term "CodePush", this component has been called "the most hipster thing" out of Microsoft in...quite some time.
+<br>CodePush has been called "the most hipster thing" out of Microsoft in, well, quite some time.
 CodePush allows devs to make remote changes to installed apps without going through the App and Play stores.
 It does add a bit of complexity and planning, but the payoff will be worth it if you're making a breaking change to your back-end.
 Word to the weary, this is a single point of failure.

 **[React Native Lock](https://auth0.com/lock)**
 <br>From the team who brought us [Auth0](https://auth0.com/), the Lock component makes it simple to add authentication and password resets using email and social to your app.
 It even supports TouchID for iOS and can do Passwordless logins as well.